numenta/nupic.core-legacy/README.md

   that will determine which version of Python the extension library will be built for.
 - [CMake](http://www.cmake.org/)

-### Simple Source Installation On Linix or OSx for Python apps
+### Simple Source Installation On Linux or OSX for Python apps

 The easiest way to build from source is as follows.